IPG Photonics (IPGP) Q2 2017 Results - Earnings Call Transcript

 Valentin P. Gapontsevm, Ph.D. - IPG Photonics Corp.

-High power is (36:56) that it's still very small penetration of fiber laser (37:01) in heavy industry manufacturing.
+High power is (36:56) what is small penetration of fiber laser (37:01) in heavy industry manufacturing.
 But now we're working very fast with, we hope, not just optical sources with (37:08) that this new technology and very successful with that application.
 Railway, chemistry industry, so aerospace and so on.
 It's a really very huge market in the future for high power lasers.
 We believe automotive is more for – or more power, for mid power.
 It's some kilowatt power, automotive.
 But for high power, both 10-kilowatt, it's very great future.
 We see a very great future.
 And we're working very hard in this area, actually.
 Result we have now is extremely promising.

 Robert Joseph Burleson - Canaccord Genuity, Inc.